This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I perform stretching exercises safely?

 Begin with stretching exercises to improve flexibility.
 Do the exercises on both legs so your muscles stay flexible.
-Ask your caregiver when you can progress to strengthening exercises.
+Ask your healthcare provider when you can progress to strengthening exercises.

 - Hamstring stretch with a towel: